mugendi/object-encode/README.md

 Install ```dev dependecies``` and run test.js to see how they compare.

-# A Note on Security
+# A Note On Security
 The default *salt* value is **'changeme'** so please use your own.
 Like passwords, choose a strong salt value.

 Please do not encode sensitive data like passwords within your objects.
 This library is not built with security in mind.
 The ultimate goal was to simply encode objects into strings so be wise & keep your sensitive data safe!